Lecture 10

 • theme_wsj() approximates the style of The Wall Street Journal.

-• Boxplots can be used to visualize how the distribution of a numeric variable varies by a categorical variable.
+• Boxplots visualize how the distribution of a numeric variable varies across levels of a categorical variable.

-• Boxplots display the median, quartiles, and potential outliers in the data.
+• They display the median, quartiles, and potential outliers, providing a compact summary of the data.

 ggplot(data = mpg,